Underewarrr/c-sharp-learning/README.md

 - [C# Test a .NET class library] (https://github.com/Underewarrr/c-sharp-learning/pull/5)
 - [C# .NET Install and use a package using the dotnet CLI] (https://github.com/Underewarrr/c-sharp-learning/pull/6)
 - [C# Install and manage packages using the dotnet CLI] (https://github.com/Underewarrr/c-sharp-learning/pull/7)
+- [Create a NuGet package using the dotnet CLI] (https://github.com/Underewarrr/c-sharp-learning/pull/8)